avijitbhuin21/TAB-RECORDER/README.md

 4. The extension will begin recording the tab's audio and video
 5. A recording indicator will appear showing the recording is active

+### Recording Multiple Tabs Simultaneously

+1. **Start recording on the first tab** as described above
+2. **Switch to another tab** you want to record
+3. **Click the Tab Recorder extension icon** and click "Start Recording"
+4. You can now record multiple tabs at the same time
+5. Each tab's recording is independent and can be stopped individually

 ### Stopping the Recording

-1. **Click the Tab Recorder extension icon** again
+1. **Click the Tab Recorder extension icon** on the tab you want to stop
 2. **Click "Stop Recording"** button
 3. The recording will automatically save to your downloads folder
-4. The file will be named `tab-recording-YYYY-MM-DDTHH-MM-SS.webm`
+4. The file will be named `tab-{tabId}-recording-YYYY-MM-DDTHH-MM-SS.webm`

 ## Technical Details